bwolmarans/bwolmarans/README.md

 ### Hi!
 My name is Brett Wolmarans, and 👋 thank you for stopping by 👋

-Proud member of the sales community w/active github repos club.
+part of the unofficial SE's w/active github repos club.

 Stumbled upon this and were looking for my resume?
 You can find that here https://brett-wolmarans-resume.lovable.app